atdrago/negative/README.md

 # Negative

 Use Negative to visually compare differences between two scenes.
-Negative is great for web and application development, when trying to match a your build to the provided comp.
+Negative is great for web and application development, when trying to match your build to the provided comp.

 ## Shortcuts
 - <kbd>&#8984;G</kbd> - Take a screenshot